- The HPV vaccine does NOT cure an existing HPV infection.

 The vaccine is considered safe by FDA standards.
 It does not contain mercury or thimerosal.

-If my daughter already has HPV, will the vaccine help?
+If my daughter or son already has HPV, will the vaccine help?

-It depends on what type of HPV your daughter has been exposed to.
-The vaccine won’t cure an HPV infection that she has already, such as genital warts, pre-cancers (changes that happen before a cancer starts to grow), or cervical cancer.
+It depends on what type of HPV your daughter or son has been exposed to.
+The vaccine won’t cure an HPV infection that they already have , such as genital warts, pre-cancers (changes that happen before a cancer starts to grow), or cervical cancer.
 However, many people who have HPV are not infected with all the types of HPV that the vaccine targets.
-Since there is no test available to tell for sure if a young woman has had just one or multiple types of the HPV virus, it is recommended to get the vaccine so she can have protection from the types she may not yet have come in contact with.
+Since there is no test available to tell for sure if a person has had just one or multiple types of the HPV virus, it is recommended to get the vaccine so they can have protection from the types he or she may not yet have come in contact with.

-If my daughter gets the HPV vaccine will she be protected for the rest of her life?
+If my child gets the HPV vaccine will she be protected for the rest of her life?

 Does insurance cover the HPV vaccine?